Angatar/helm/README.md

 ```sh
 $ docker run --rm --user $(id -u):$(id -g) -v $HOME/.kube:/.kube -v $HOME/.helm:/.helm d3fk/helm
 ```
-In this example, we assume that the user running the container has appropriate access rights to the configuration files.
+In this example, we assume that the user running the container has appropriate access rights to the configuration files and that Helm cache ,config and data folders are all in `$HOME/.helm`

 ### Migrating from exisiting configuration
 In case you already were using a local Helm, you can reuse your configuration by either